ToxicFrog/doom-mods/gzap/doc/nonlinear-hubs.md

 as before, so it must be the same region" -- and even that breaks down in cases where clever door/elevator tricks mean the same fundamental sector belongs to multiple regions that are logically distinct!

+### Region control dashboard

+Working on the first two episodes of Faithless has made it painfully obvious that I need a better UI for region management.
+This proposed replacement would be a separate screen from the inventory, and would need the following elements:

+- Current region name, text entry field
+  - auto-clears when you move between maps
+- "clear region" button
+- "require region for pickups" option
+  - if on you can't interact with checks unless you're in a defined region
+- "clear region on keys" option
+  - auto-clears the region whenever you change the keyset from the inventory
+- region prerequisites table, listing:
+  - every key you have;
+  - every weapon you have;
+  - every previously visited map in the same cluster;
+    - and every previously defined region within those maps;
+    - with a hotkey to switch to one of those regions;
+  - plus a text field for entering arbitrary additional requirements.

+The APState would remember every region you've defined and what its requirements were.
+Selecting a previously defined region automatically turns on the requirements it had before and turns off everything else.

+The AP-REGION message is not actually emitted until you manually trigger it.
+This allows for fine-tuning the region prerequisites and then emitting all of the regions as a block at the end of the tuning file, allowing them to easily be picked up and relocated to the start.